-The bit rate for this interface shall be 2488.32 Mbps.
+The bit rate for this interface shall be 2488 Mbps for STS-48c/STM-16c and 9953 Mbps for STS-192c/STM-64c.
 Refer to Recommendation G.813 [3] Sections 5 and 6 for the frequency accuracy, pull-in, hold-in, and pull-out ranges for this interface.
 This Recommendation outlines minimum requirements for timing devices used in synchronizing network equipment that operate according to the principles governed by the Synchronous Digital Hierarchy (SDH).
-ANSI T1.105.09-1996 [4] provides timing and synchronization specifications for SONET interfaces.
+ANSI T1.105.09 [4] provides timing and synchronization specifications for SONET interfaces.